 - tools that make it easy for employees to create learning content, such as recording videos on smartphones and providing searchable transcripts;

-- support for experience API (xAPI), an integration standard that helps apply analytics to learning to monitor employee use and improve the offerings.
+- support for experience API, an integration standard that helps apply analytics to learning to monitor employee use and improve the offerings.

 Companies have started moving from paper-heavy annual reviews to adopting continuous performance management, which provides tools for coaching and feedback to continuously improve employee performance.
-But continuous performance management has both pros and cons, and vendor support is uneven, according to Jeremy Ames, vice president of HCM at Workforce Insight.
+But continuous performance management has both pros and cons, and vendor support is uneven, according to Jeremy Ames, senior manager of business and technology delivery at Accenture.

 "The annual performance review bashing started happening [several] years ago, and you still see plenty of vendors, especially full-suite vendors, who don't do a good job of it," he said.